Designs are classified to make searching for similar types of products more efficient.

 View the Locarno Classification Codes we use in Australia.

 The Locarno Classification has 32 classes.
 Many of these are further divided into sub-classes.
 In Australia we use additional sub-sub-classes for a more granular search.

-Classification codes and sub-codes are shown as two sets of two-digit number separated by a hyphen.
+Classification codes and sub-codes are shown as 2 sets of 2-digit number separated by a hyphen.
 For example, 05-06.

 Sub-sub-classes are shown with a letter.
 For example, 05-06A.

 Let's illustrate how we classify products with some examples.
 Your product is a swimsuit.
 This would be assigned the classification code: 02-02A.

 - 02 is the class assigned to articles of clothing and haberdashery.

 - 02 is the sub-class assigned to garments.

 - A is the sub-sub-class assigned to swimsuits, swimming and bathing costumes.

 Your product is a snare drum.
 This would be assigned the classification code: 17-04.